Pediatric Undescended Testes (Cryptorchidism) (UDT))

 - Swollen lymph node (small, bean-shaped gland) in the groin

-- First, the testis in the abdomen is subject to a higher body temperature which results in decreased sperm production.
+- First, if that the testis in the abdomen it is subject to a higher body temperature which results in decreased sperm production.

-- Second, the testis in the groin is more susceptible to trauma.
+- Secondly, if the testis in the groin it is more susceptible to trauma.

-- Lastly, the testis in the abdomen has a 40% higher risk of developing cancer.
+- Lastly, if the testis is in the abdomen it has a 40% higher risk of developing cancer.